wu-geoff/spacestagram/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.

+For security reasons, the "key" field of the config.json is removed.
+If you want to run it locally, replace it with your own [NASA API key](https://api.nasa.gov/).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.